Denis Avey: Life (until retirement)

 He was aware that he was taking "a hell of a chance", and states: "When you think about it in today's environment it is ludicrous, absolutely ludicrous.
 You wouldn't think anyone would think or do that, but that is how I was.
 I had red hair and a temperament to match.
 Nothing would stop me."

 Avey escaped during the "death marches" in April 1945 which followed the Nazis' evacuation of Auschwitz.
 Although suffering from tuberculosis he caught in the camp, he broke away undetected, then made his way through Silesia, Czechoslovakia and Germany.
 During the march Avey saw an estimated 15,000 dead prisoners, recalling that "the road was littered with corpses."
 He eventually ran into Americans who helped get him back to England, and to his family who assumed he had died.

 After he returned to England, Avey spent the next year and a half hospitalised with tuberculosis.
 Afterwards, when he tried to report what he saw in Auschwitz, he encountered resistance and indifference.
-From then on, he chose to not to speak of it again to anyone:
+From then on, he chose not to speak of it again to anyone:

 In 1947, I went to the military authorities to submit my information about Auschwitz.
 Their eyes glazed over.
 I wasn't taken seriously.
 I was shocked, especially after the risks I'd taken.
 I felt completely disillusioned, and traumatised as well.
 So from then on I bottled it up, and tried to piece my life back together.

 The author Sir Martin Gilbert explains that by 1947, after the Nuremberg Trials were finished, "people just wanted to get on with their lives".
 Average citizens were not interested in discussing the war anymore, nor were they interested in hearing war stories from veterans or former POWs like Avey.
 "It must have been very painful", says Gilbert.